Steve McCarthy - Former A Ward Ballina

 I constantly, compare council obligations with coaching basketball.
 You know, obtaining the correct mindset, building the culture you want, predefines the results you try to obtain.
 Forever learning is a constant.
 My favorite American, Abraham Lincoln once said, “There is nothing stronger than kindness” and I like that.

-To know where you want to get to, you must have a philosophy.
-For example:
+To know where you want to get to, you must have a guiding moral philosophy: To learn from mistakes and to be humble.

-My coaching philosophy is to give correction without resentment.
-I plan to win training periods so the athletes can win games, (not necessarily measured on a scoreboard, I don’t like that way of thinking).
-Would like my athletes to learn
+My representational philosophy is to give correction without resentment.
+I plan to win learning and education so the community can win outcomes, (not necessarily measured on a scoreboard, I don’t like that way of thinking).
+Would build my culture to learn

 - Never try to be better than anybody else